tower/guides/guides/query.md

 All of the theory has been fleshed out on how to robustly implement a generic query executor that works across all different types of databases (mysql, mongodb, cassandra, neo4j, etc.) and remote services (facebook, twitter, etc.). _And between adapters_, such as "fetch all facebook posts for users in our database who have signed up in the past 2 weeks" or whatever.
 Cross-adapter queries means you will be able to query anything, anywhere.
 This means that data objects everywhere can be queried and combined in new ways.

 However, we're not quite finished this yet.
+Decided to release this early.
 Stay tuned!

 ### The math